 For the peanut butter lovers… a simple 3 ingredient dessert that just requires a blender and around a half hour in the fridge to set!
 Peanut butter might not have the superfood status of almond butter, but if you’re buying organic peanut butter without added oils and additives, like all nuts in general, you’ll get a decent dose of protein, fibre and good fats.
 Get the recipe here.

 If you’ve got a thing for peanut butter, this PB recipe is for you!
 This wholefood nutrient-dense version is basically organic peanut butter encased within a 3 ingredient raw chocolate.
 And they’re super simple to make.
 Get the recipe here.

 Need tips on creating healthy dessert recipes?
 Check out this post on how to reduce sugar in your recipes.

 When life gives you avocados, make avocado mousse!
 For the avocado obsessed, here’s another way to get more avo in your life.

-This mousse combines the anti-inflammatory nutrients, phytochemicals, and antioxidants from these green beauties with antioxidant loaded raw cacao, to create a creamy, nutrient-dense and delicious dessert that can be whipped up in just 10 minutes.
+This mousse combines the anti-inflammatory nutrients, phytochemicals, and antioxidants from these green beauties with antioxidant loaded raw cacao, to create a creamy, nutrient-dense and delicious healthy dessert that can be whipped up in just 10 minutes.
 Make it here.

 The ultimate celebration cake.
-Melt in your mouth raw cacao tart!
+Melt in your mouth raw cacao cheesecake!
 The secret ingredient here is our raw organic cacao butter… and you’ll find even a small slice is enough to satisfy your chocolate cravings, thanks to the nutrient-dense wholefood ingredients like almonds, cacao and coconut!